GrapheneOS/hardened_malloc/README.md

 # Configuration

+You can set some configuration options at compile-time via arguments to the make command as follows:

+    make CONFIG_EXAMPLE=false

+The available configuration options are the following:

+* `CONFIG_CXX_ALLOCATOR`: `true` (default) or `false` to control whether the C++ allocator is replaced

 Compile-time configuration is available in the `config.h` file for controlling the balance between security and performance / memory usage.
 By default, all the optional security features are enabled.
 Options are only provided for the